 The greatly increased usage of steel pipe for waterworks service during the 1930s made standardization of flanges desirable.
-The first step toward standardization was taken in 1942 when a paper proposing standards for slip-on steel-ring flanges for welding to steel water pipe was presented at the annual conference of the American Water Works Association (AWWA).
+The first step toward standardization was taken in 1942 when a paper[†] proposing standards for slip-on steel-ring flanges for welding to steel water pipe was presented at the annual conference of the American Water Works Association (AWWA).

 In 1945, at the request of the American Society of Mechanical Engineers (ASME), a committee having representatives from both ASME and AWWA was formed.
-The ASME/AWWA committee was charged with establishing standards for steel flanges having dimensions and pressure ratings commensurate with the pressures commonly used in waterworks service.
-The standards were necessary because the lowest pressure ratings for steel flanges at that time were those having cold-water pressure ratings of 275 psi (1,896 kPa) (ASME† B16.5, Pipe Flanges and Flanged Fittings) (150-psi [1,034-kPa] primary pressure rating).
+The ASME/AWWA committee was charged with establishing standards for steel flanges having dimensions and pressure ratings commonly used in waterworks service.
+The standards were necessary because the lowest pressure ratings for steel flanges at that time were those having cold-water pressure ratings of 275 psi (1,896 kPa) (ASME[‡] B16.5, Pipe Flanges and Flanged Fittings) (150-psi [1,034-kPa] primary pressure rating).
 The ratings were far higher than those ordinarily needed for water service.

-The generally accepted rules for the design of bolted flanged connections embraced all fields of usage and a wide range of pressure and temperature applications.
-In waterworks practice, it is not necessary, within the scope of this standard, to deal with temperatures greater than the atmospheric range, and it is possible to restrict consideration to joints with softer gaskets and to flanges that are flat faced.
+Generally accepted practice for the design of bolted flanged connections considers all fields of usage and a wide range of pressure and temperature applications.
+In waterworks practice, it is not necessary, within the scope of this standard, to deal with temperatures greater than the atmospheric range, and it is possible to limit the scope of consideration to gaskets contained in this standard and to flanges that are flat faced.
 The designs were prepared in conformity with these limitations.